The HyperTexts

 English Protest Songs

 English folk songs from the late medieval and early modern period reflect the social upheavals of their day.
-In 1944 the Marxist scholar A. L. Lloyd claimed that the "Cutty Wren" song constituted a coded anthem against feudal oppression and actually dated back to the English peasants' revolt of 1381, making it the oldest extant European protest song.
+A. L. Lloyd claimed that the "Cutty Wren" song constituted a coded anthem against feudal oppression and dated back to the English peasants' revolt of 1381, making it the oldest extant European protest song.
 He offered no evidence for his assertion, however and no trace of the song has been found before the 18th century.
 Despite Lloyd's dubious claim about its origins, "Cutty Wren" was revived and used as a protest song in the 1950s folk revival.
-However the rhyme "When Adam delved and Eve span, who was then the gentleman?" has been said to authentically date back to the 1381 peasant revolt, though no tune associated with it has survived.
+However the rhyme "When Adam delved and Eve span, / Who was then the gentleman?" has been said to authentically date back to the 1381 peasant revolt, though no tune associated with it has survived.
 Ballads celebrating social bandits like Robin Hood, dating from the 14th century onwards, can be seen as expressions of a desire for social justice, although social criticism is implied and there is no overt questioning of the status quo.

-The era of civil and religious wars of the 17th century in Britain gave rise to the radical communist millenarian Levellers' and Diggers' movements and their associated ballads and hymns such as, "The Diggers' Song" with the incendiary verse:
+The era of civil and religious wars of the 17th century in Britain gave rise to the radical communist millenarian Levellers' and Diggers' movements and their associated ballads and hymns such as, "The Diggers' Song" with this incendiary verse:

 But the Gentry must come down,